The what, why and how of the global fixed income and municipal markets

-- U.S. growth should trend lower as the impact of Fed policy is absorbed.
-Key factors include interest rate hikes, headwinds in the banking sector and declining money supply.
+- U.S. growth should trend lower as the impact of Fed policy is fully absorbed.
+Key factors include interest rates, geopolitical issues and declining money supply.
 While a soft landing is possible, once the economy begins moving in one direction, it tends to stay on course absent outside forces.

 Municipal market environment

-- Credit remains strong, with historic levels of rainy day funds.
-Revenue collections are solid but are expected to normalize from peaks experienced during Covid19.
+- Credit remains strong, with robust levels of rainy day and reserve funds.
+While revenue collections are below peaks witnessed in 2022, they remain above prepandemic levels.
 We expect municipal defaults will remain low, rare and idiosyncratic.

-- Municipal performance is expected to improve as interest rates stabilize and inflows return.
+- Municipal performance continued to rebound in December, after a very strong November.
 Absent a meaningful catalyst, municipals can still post attractive returns based on elevated income generation from adjusted rates.
 Long-term tax-exempt and taxable municipal valuations are attractive on a spread basis, compared to similar maturity U.S. Treasuries and corporate bonds.